 Foot reflexology can affect all areas of your body, so it’s worthwhile to spend a few minutes doing a self-treatment.
 Here’s a video showing how to do a foot reflexology session. www.youtube.com/watch?v=_z4YLhWNsCQ

-This one takes quite a while, although it would surely be beneficial.
+This video is 18 minutes long, but it would surely be beneficial to watch.
 But my session lasts about 5 minutes for both feet.

 ● EFT (Emotional Freedom Techniques)

 This is one of two routines that I feel I get the most out of, with visioning being the other one.
-I could do pages on EFT, and have put more in the Personal Growth section of the MG50 site, so I’ll just touch on it here.
+I could do pages on EFT, and have put more info on it in the Personal Growth section of this site, so I’ll just touch on it here.

 I’ve been doing EFT for the last 8+ years, and consider it an integral part of my health and personal growth.
 EFT is based on the acupuncture meridians, and helps to clear up emotional issues, as well as physical ones.